-Holidays in Lambi take you to the north east coast of Kos.
-The island is well known for its ancient ruins, stunning scenery and beautiful towns, with Lambi combining all this and a pretty harbour full of yachts and fishing boats.
-The sand and shingly beach stretches for miles and provides the perfect opportunity for relaxing, with sun loungers, restaurants and tavernas to enjoy, as well as water sports for more active visitors.
+Lambi takes you to the north east coast of Kos.
+The island is well known for its ancient ruins, stunning scenery, and beautiful towns, with Lambi combining all this and a pretty harbour full of yachts and fishing boats.
+The sand and shingly beach stretches for miles and provides the perfect opportunity for relaxing.

-Luxury holidays in Lambi bring you a pretty harbour where you can book boat trips and excursions, including scuba diving and snorkelling or simply exploring.
+Holidays in Lambi bring you a pretty harbour where you can book boat trips and excursions, including scuba diving and snorkelling or simply exploring.
 There are ancient ruins and pretty buildings to enjoy, as well as modern hotels and amenities, offering the best of both worlds.
-Head into Kos Town, which is just a 20 minute walk away and is home to Medieval, Roman and Ottoman ruins, as well as a further selection of bars, restaurants and shops.
+Head into Kos Town, which is just a 20-minute walk away and is home to Medieval, Roman, and Ottoman ruins, as well as a further selection of bars, restaurants, and shops.

 The flight to Kos is around 3 hours 45 minutes from the UK.

 Transfer time from Kos airport to Lambi is approximately 35 minutes.

 Kos has a long holiday season, with pool-perfect temperatures kicking in from around May and staying put well into October.
 Rain is a rarity, so expect (and dress for) long hours of sunshine.
 July and August are the hottest months, where temperatures stick firm in the low 30s.

 Currently visas are not required for UK citizens travelling to Greece.